Topological quantum field theory for dormant opers: Introduction

 \subsection{0.2}

-As an example, let us explain (in \S\S\,0.2-0.3) one aspect of the enumerative geometry of dormant $G$-opers concerning the algebraic-solution problem of linear differential equations in positive characteristic.
-Let $X$ be a connected proper smooth curve over $\overline{\mbF}_p$ with function field $K$, where $\overline{\mbF}_p$ denotes the algebraic closure of the prime field $\mbF_p := \mbZ / p \mbZ$.
-Consider a monic linear homogeneous ordinary differential operator $D$ of order $n>1$ with regular singularities defined on $X$; it may be expressed locally as follows:
+As an example, let us explain one aspect of the enumerative geometry of dormant $G$-opers concerning the algebraic-solution problem of linear differential equations in positive characteristic.

+Let $X$ be a geometrically connected, proper, and smooth curve over a perfect field $k$ of characteristic $p$ with function field $K$.
+Consider a monic linear ordinary differential operator $D$ of order $n>1$ with regular singularities defined on $X$; it may be expressed locally as follows: